Updated April 29, 2021

 Both tax credits and tax deductions help to reduce the overall taxes that you pay, but tax credits are much more valuable because tax credits directly reduce your taxes dollar-for-dollar.

-The law states that a “legal business entity” includes legal and general partnerships, corporations, subchapter S corporations and limited liability companies.
+The law states that a “qualified business entity” includes limited and general partnerships, corporations, subchapter S corporations and limited liability companies that files as a partnership, corporation, subchapter S corporation or sole proprietorship.

-The law does not address “sole proprietorships” or any other form of business structure.
-If a donor/taxpayer believes that their business should be treated as a “legal business entity”, each taxpayer must seek a separate letter ruling from the Oklahoma Tax Commission.
+The law does not address “sole proprietorships” or any other form of business structure, including trusts.
+If a donor/taxpayer believes that their business should be treated as a “qualified business entity”, each taxpayer must seek a separate private letter ruling from the Oklahoma Tax Commission.
 See OTC Rules Chapter 1: Administrative Operations, 710:1-3-73-f, Opinions and letter rulings.
 It states:

 (f) Requests for letter rulings.
 Requests by individuals or groups of taxpayers for letter rulings will be honored by the Commission, at its discretion, and in consideration of the time and resources available to respond to such requests.
 Requests for letter rulings should be made to the Tax Policy and Research Division, Oklahoma Tax Commission, 2501 N. Lincoln, Oklahoma City, OK 73194.